stitchdata/docs/_account-security/billing/billing-faq.md

           {% endfor %}
           </table>

-      - question: "What integrations are available on an Enterprise plan?"
+      - question: "What integrations are available on an Enterprise Plan?"
         anchor: "integrations-enterprise-plan"
         answer: |
           {% assign enterprise-integrations = all-integrations | where:"tier","Enterprise" | sort:"title" %}

-          The integrations in the table below are available only to Enterprise plans.
+          The integrations in the table below are available only to Enterprise Plans.
 [Reach out to sales]({{ site.sales }}){:target="new"} for more info.

           <table class="attribute-list">
           {% for integration in enterprise-integrations %}